Studio C: Just Jeremy

 A segment exclusively featuring Jeremy Warner and focused on offbeat and quirky humor.
 Each segment begins with Warner facing stage right in the dark while a voice-over introduces Warner while making a ridiculously fake claim about him.
 The Just Jeremy theme is sung, Warner turns to face the audience, the lights are raised, and Warner addresses the audience about the subject of the segment.
 The set background is a wall with a vertical wood pattern and typically is adorned with framed pictures and shelves with objects which generally all have a matching theme.
 Warner wears a different T-shirt for each segment, typically featuring an animal.
 The segment concludes with Warner turning to face stage right again as the lights fall while the Just Jeremy theme is repeated.
 The only other person to have appeared on this segment is James Perry, who was impersonating Warner at the time.
 Debuted Season 2, Episode 2.
 There have been seven segments of Just Jeremy.

 Lady Shadow

 Played by Mallory Everton, is a spy who constantly infiltrates an unspecified base, with the evil commander played by Matt Meese.
 In episode one, Lady Shadow attempts and fails at retrieving an important CD, due to the fact she is pregnant.
 In part two, Lady Shadow succeeds as her newborn baby is used to take down the enemies.
+While once again, pregnant.

 Lobster Bisque

 A chef in tuxedo played by James Perry, who is obsessed with bisque.
 He often shouts "Lobster Bisque" or "World famous, you should try it, Lobster Bisque!" in his strange accent, much to the annoyance of other characters.
+He is also seemingly obsessed with the number 5.
 He debuted in Season 2, Episode 8.
 There have been five Lobster Bisque segments.